-These are the tasks that we’ll guide you through in the following sections.
+We’ll guide you through these tasks in the following sections.

-Sometimes, it seems that if we had a dollar for every time we hear “Don’t share your passwords,” we’d all be millionaires.
-That’s because when it’s time to battle cyberattacks, hardware and software are the tools that we usually remember.
+Sometimes, it seems that if we had a dollar for every time, we hear “Don’t share your passwords,” we’d all be millionaires.
+When it’s time to battle cyberattacks, hardware and software are the tools that we usually remember.

-It’s easy to roll our eyes at the mention of “good security hygiene.”
-But there’s a reason why security awareness is especially important at remote workplaces.
+It’s easy to roll our eyes at “good security hygiene.”
+But there’s a reason why security awareness is critical at remote workplaces.
 Cybercrooks depend on our more casual attitude about working from home.
 After all, the bad guys concentrate on corporate networks, where the pickings are numerous and juicy, right?

 Lately, this trend has been changing.
 Your remote operations have a direct connection to your organization’s data resources.
 It takes only an instant of inattention to let unauthorized users get into your home-based system.
 After that, it’s off to the races and your organization’s data riches.

 If we have a new cybersecurity “normal,” it would be a distributed hybrid workforce.
 In organizations with a DHW, one or more employees work in different physical locations.
-This could be the office, at home, or in public workspaces.
+This could be in the office, home, or public workspaces.

 Unfortunately, this workplace structure expands the overall threat landscape.
 After all, the threat landscape expands wherever we work.
-So, protecting data and IT infrastructure becomes more complex and difficult to manage.
+So, protecting data and IT infrastructure becomes more complex and challenging.

-When you set up your remote work operations, don’t be surprised at the number and variety of items you must be aware of on a day-to-day basis.
+When you set up your remote work operations, don’t be surprised at the number and variety of items you must be aware of daily.

-If this all sounds like a bit too much to handle, no worries!
-Most of these “management” tasks require awareness and developing good habits.
-But awareness involves recognizing potential threats and vulnerabilities.
+Suppose this sounds like a bit too much to handle, no worries!
+Most of these “management” tasks require awareness and the development of good habits.
+But understanding involves recognizing potential threats and vulnerabilities.
 Here’s the lineup of the most worrisome threats to remote workers.

 For most companies, malicious intruders are not always the proverbial cyber attackers.
-Many remote security problems will have the same cause as in pre-pandemic days—other employees.
-If there is any good news here, it’s that these threats are easier to find and manage than those created by strangers.
+Many remote security problems will have the exact cause as in pre-pandemic days—other employees.
+If there is any good news here, these threats are easier to find and manage than those created by strangers.

 IBM estimates that human error causes nearly a quarter of all data breaches.
-Employees often compromise company data accidentally through poor security practices and use of technology.
+Employees often accidentally compromise company data through poor security practices and technology.

 Employees sometimes take advantage of the higher security risk in remote work environments by acting maliciously, stealing company data for profit, retribution, or fun.
 Unfortunately, insiders-as-a-service attacks have already made their appearance on the dark web.

-These attacks usually go undetected because they occur at a layer of network infrastructure that security software solutions can’t detect.
+These attacks usually go undetected because they occur at a network infrastructure layer that security software solutions can’t detect.
 That’s why these attacks are so dangerous.

 Connecting to a manipulated Wi-Fi source just once can provide bad actors with access to your organization’s network.

-Think of all the peripherals you use in a day’s work.
-Keyboards, wireless and connected mice, USB drives, chargers, and more.
-Cyberattackers are making peripherals their attack tools of choice.
+Think of all the peripherals you use in a day’s work: keyboards, wireless and connected mice, USB drives, chargers, etc. Cyberattackers are making peripherals their attack tools of choice.
 Their ultimate targets are almost always humans, unsuspecting users like you.

-More remote workplaces mean more remote peripherals and the higher risk of an attack.
+More remote workplaces mean more remote peripherals and a higher risk of an attack.
 Compromised peripherals become rogue devices.
-That is, they perform their normal duties and harmful behavior directed by malicious intruders.
+They perform their regular duties and harmful behavior directed by malicious intruders.

 Your system is unlikely to notice rogue devices, which can cause damage to your operations.
-Your peripherals look and act as you expect then to.
-They provide the usual identifiers, which your computer will recognizes as legitimate.
+Your peripherals look and act as you expect them to.
+They provide the standard identifiers, which your computer will recognize as legitimate.
 Don’t expect security alarms or notifications when rogue device attacks occur.

 Man-in-the-middle (MitM) attacks—and the damage they do—have been the topic of headlines for years.
 But hackers, especially those who target mobile devices, are becoming more versatile and using more sophisticated methods.